gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0.markdown

 ## Our Solution

-We have two promises in PromiseKit 2.0:
+PromiseKit 2.0 has two promise types:

  * `Promise<T>` (Swift)
  * `AnyPromise` (Objective-C)

 Each is designed to be an approproate promise implementation for the strong points of its language.

-Promise<T> is strict, defined and precise.
-AnyPromise is loose, flexible and dynamic.
+`Promise<T>` is strict, defined and precise. `AnyPromise` is loose, flexible and dynamic.

 In use `AnyPromise` behaves like `PMKPromise` did: